How To Save Money On Airfare

 Many credit cards have large signup bonuses.
 Meet a minimum spend requirement within a certain period of time and you earn bonus miles.
 You can see credit card bonuses as high as 100,000 points, more than enough to qualify for a round trip ticket to anywhere in the world.

-Use Airfare Search tools to Find Lower Prices
+Use Airfare Search Tools To Find Lower Prices

 The ITA Flight Matrix, Google Flights, and Skyscanner are all great airfare search sites.
 Want someone else to do the work for you?
 Sign up for airfare flight alerts from airefarewatchdog and get updates to your inbox on a regular basis for the flights you are interested in.
 You can also follow them on Twitter along with The Flight Deal and Secret Flying to get constant updates on new sales as well as mistake fares (insanely low prices the airlines put out by mistake due to a clerical error.
 They happen more frequently than you think.)
 A great smartphone app is Hopper.
 The app uses historical data to hypothesize when the best time to book a flight is.
 Kayak also has a price prediction tool.

-Be Flexible in your Travel Dates
+Be Flexible With Your Travel Dates

 Not surprisingly the cheaper fares are on days when there are the fewest travelers (usually mid week.)
 Choose to travel during the off days and you can save big time on your flight.